fredwu/kohana-phamlp/README.md

-This project has been dropped in favor of [kohana3-haml](https://github.com/d4rky-pl/kohana3-haml).
+<del>This project has been dropped in favor of [kohana3-haml](https://github.com/d4rky-pl/kohana3-haml).</del>
+Looks like HamlPHP still needs a lot of work.
+Project is bringed back until bugs in HamlPHP are fixed.

 ***